open-xml-templating/docxtemplater/docs/source/faq.rst

 Multi scope expressions do not work with the angularParser
 ----------------------------------------------------------

-If you would like to have multi-scope expressions with the angularparser, for example :
+If you would like to have multi-scope expressions with the angularparser, for example:

-You would like to do : `{#users}{ date - age }{/users}`, where date is in the "global scope", and age in the subscope `users`, as in the following data :
+You would like to do: `{#users}{ date - age }{/users}`, where date is in the "global scope", and age in the subscope `users`, as in the following data:

 .. code-block:: json